Selindek/spring-data-jpa-acl/acl/README.md

 `DELETE /user/1/reports/qqq`

 If the last part of the URL "qqq" means the id of the report then which report object should be removed from the collection?
 One?
 All of it?
-The original implementation removes all of them which is sounds good...
+The original implementation removes all of them which sounds good at first glance...
 However how can we delete only one of them?
 The only solution is if we list the whole collection, save all the keys which are used for the given object, then we delete the link, and then we put back the object under all of the other keys.
 Using my implementation the above task is much more easy.
 The last part of the URL means the key, so the objects can be removed from the map one-by-one.

 ## `BeforeLinkDeleteEvent`, `BeforeLinkSaveEvent`, `AfterLinkDeleteEvent` and `AfterLinkSaveEvent` were changed

 In the original version these events are mostly useless.
 When any of these events is fired and the appropriate event-handler is called, there are two parameters: The parent object and the altered property/property-collection.
-If there are multiple referenced-properties in the parent with the same type, then it cannot be defined which property was altered.
-Also, because the parent object also contains the altered property, it cannot be defined which elements were added or removed from the collection.
+If there are multiple referenced-properties in the parent with the same type, then it cannot be decided which property was altered.
+Also, because the parent object also contains the altered property, it cannot be decided which elements were added or removed from the collection.

+(There is an other issue in the original Spring Data Rest implementation: If the request was __POST__ or __PATCH__ then the 2nd parameter contains the modified collection.
+However if it was a __PUT__ request then the 2nd parameter contains the original collection (before modification).

 In order to fix these issues, the 2nd parameter is not the changed property or property-collection any more, but a newly introduced object: a `PropertyReference`.
 This bean has two properties:

 - `name`: it is the name of the altered property.
 - `value`: this field contains the added or removed properties, based on which kind of event was fired.

-Also, the ACL keeps track of the exact list of all the changed references, so it could happen that during a PUT not only `LinkSave` but also `LinkDelete` events are also be fired.
-(A PUT request could also remove elements form a collection!)
+Also, the ACL keeps track of the exact list of all the changed references, so it could happen that during a __PUT__ request not only `LinkSave` but also `LinkDelete` events are also be fired.
+(A __PUT__ request could also remove elements form a collection!)

 Let's see all the possible cases one by one:

 ### DELETE a single-property reference

-The property will be deleted only if the current user has READ permission to the referenced property and `BeforeLinkDeleteEvent` and `AfterLinkDeleteEvent` will be fired only if the property was changed.
+The property will be deleted only if the current user has at least READ permission to the referenced property.
+(On addition of UPDATE permission to the main entity - of course.) `BeforeLinkDeleteEvent` and `AfterLinkDeleteEvent` will be fired only if the property was changed.
 So if the original value was `null` or the user has no permission to the property, then there will be no events.
-(Because there will be no any change in the DB neither)
+(Because there will be no any change in the DB neither.)

 ### POST/PUT/PATCH a single-property reference